infracamp/infracamp/DOCUMENTATION_GUIDE.md

 ## Manifest

-- Students and newbies need should be provided with the best documentation we have, to get started quick and develop awesome software.
-They don't need to experience the same learning curve, senior developers did.
+- Students and newbies need should be provided with the best documentation we have to get started quick and develop awesome software.
+They don't need to experience the same learning curve senior developers did.

 - Seniors and professionals know other frameworks and techniques.
 They want to know exactly, how to do stuff without reading information they already know.